cosmos/ibc-go/docs/docs/03-light-clients/04-wasm/04-messages.md

 ## `MsgRemoveCodeHash`

-Removing a code hash from the allow list is achieved by means of `MsgRemoveCodeHash`:
+Removing a code hash from the list of allowed code hashes is achieved by means of `MsgRemoveCodeHash`:

 ```go
 type MsgRemoveCodeHash struct {